 Unlike many viral infections and most respiratory virus infections, coronavirus disease 2019 (COVID-19) is characterized by a complex and diversified spectrum of clinical manifestations (1).
-Indeed, upon infection with severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), age-, sex-, and phenotype-matched individuals can be classified within four distinct groups: (1) asymptomatic individuals, (2) patients displaying influenza-like illnesses, (3) patients affected by respiratory dysfunction who eventually need an external oxygen supply, and (4) patients suffering from acute respiratory distress syndrome (ARDS) who need invasive mechanical ventilation in an intensive care unit (ICU).
-Even though the last group represents only a small fraction of COVID-19 patients, this group encompasses the most critical form of the disease and has an average case-fatality rate of approximately 25% (2).
+Upon infection with severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), age-, sex-, and phenotype-matched individuals can be classified within four distinct groups: (i) asymptomatic individuals, (ii) patients displaying influenza-like illnesses, (iii) patients affected by respiratory dysfunction who eventually need an external oxygen supply, and (iv) patients suffering from acute respiratory distress syndrome (ARDS) who need invasive mechanical ventilation in an intensive care unit (ICU).
+Although the last group represents only a small fraction of patients with COVID-19, this group encompasses the most critical form of the disease and has an average case-fatality rate of approximately 25% (2).
 Despite intense investigation, the fundamental question of why the course of the disease shows such a marked difference in an otherwise, apparently indistinguishable set of individuals remains unanswered (3-6).
-To better understand this issue, high-resolution molecular analyses should be applied to well-defined cohorts of patients and controls where a maximum of confounding factors have been eliminated.
-These factors include older age as well as a number of comorbidities, such as cerebrovascular disease, types 1 and 2 diabetes, chronic kidney disease, chronic obstructive pulmonary disease, or heart conditions (7).
+To better understand this issue, high-resolution molecular analyses should be applied to well-defined cohorts of patients and controls where a maximum of confounding

-Several studies have used single, or a restricted number of, omics technologies to uncover molecular processes associated with disease severity, usually in unfiltered critical COVID-19 patients.
-Systemic inflammation with high concentrations of acute-phase proteins (C reactive protein; CRP, serum amyloid A; SAA, calprotectin) (8) and inflammatory cytokines, particularly interleukin (IL)-6 and IL-1β (9-11) has been found to be a hallmark of disease severity.
-In contrast, following an initial burst shortly after infection, the type I interferon (IFN) response is impaired at the RNA (12) and protein (13) level.
-Severity was also correlated with profound immune dysregulation, including modifications in the myeloid compartment with increases in neutrophils (14, 15), decreases in nonclassical monocytes (8) and dysregulation of macrophages (10, 16).
-The lymphoid compartment is also modified by both B cell activation (17) and an impaired T cell response, characterized by skewing toward a Th17 phenotype (18, 19).
+Several studies have used single, or a restricted number of, omics technologies to uncover molecular processes associated with disease severity, usually in unfiltered critical patients with COVID-19.
+Systemic inflammation with high concentrations of acute-phase proteins [C-reactive protein (CRP), serum amyloid A (SAA), and calprotectin] (8) and inflammatory cytokines, particularly interleukin-6 (IL-6) and IL-1 β (9-11), has been found to be a hallmark of disease severity.
+In contrast, after an initial burst shortly after infection, the type I interferon (IFN) response is impaired at the RNA (12) and protein (13) level.
+Severity was also correlated with profound immune dysregulation, including modifications in the myeloid compartment with increases in neutrophils (14, 15), decreases in nonclassical monocytes (8), and dysregulation of macrophages (10, 16).
+The lymphoid compartment is also modified by both B cell activation (17) and an impaired T cell response, characterized by skewing toward a T helper 17 (T{II} 17) phenotype (18, 19).
 Moreover, coagulation defects have been identified in critically ill patients who are prone to thrombotic complications (20-22).
 Nevertheless, the full spectrum of omics technologies has not been applied to a highly curated cohort of patients with COVID-19 and controls that was established by eliminating a number of key confounding factors that affect severity and death, such as older age and comorbidities, at onset.